CFA-Last-Mile-Summer-2025/Trackli/README.md

 ---

 ## 📦 Setup
-See SETUP.md for installation, environment variables, and deployment details.
+See [Setup Instructions](setup.md) for installation, environment variables, and deployment details.